oracle/python-cx_Oracle/doc/src/user_guide/batch_statement.rst

     create table test (id number, name varchar2(25));

-Instead of looping through each line of the CSV file and inserting it individually, you can insert batches of records using :meth:`Cursor.executemany()`:
+Data loading can be done in batches of records since the number of records may prevent all data being inserted at once:

 .. code-block:: python

     import cx_Oracle
     import csv

-    . . .

-    # Predefine the memory areas to match the table definition
+    # Predefine the memory areas to match the table definition.
+    # This can improve performance by avoiding memory reallocations.
+    # Here, one parameter is passed for each of the columns.
+    # "None" is used for the ID column, since the size of NUMBER isn't
+    # variable.
+The "25" matches the maximum expected data size for the
+    # NAME column
     cursor.setinputsizes(None, 25)

+    # Adjust the number of rows to be inserted in each iteration
-    # Adjust the batch size to meet your memory and performance requirements
+    # to meet your memory and performance requirements
     batch_size = 10000

     with open('testsp.csv', 'r') as csv_file: